solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 	return nil
 }
 ```
-At the beginning we are defining a dynamic element (ofter referred as a group) binding its name with a description.
+At the beginning we are defining a dynamic element (often referred as a group) binding its name with a description.
 Then we are defining 4 metrics, 2 of which are dynamic.

 > Dynamic element is always surrounded by `[]` in definition.